Birding in Mammoth Lakes

 The Eastern Sierra offers dramatic beauty and great birding.
 Mono County is blessed with an abundance of public land, most of which offers excellent birding.
 You may even witness the soaring flight of a Bald Eagle or Golden Eagle.
 A few of the Eastern Sierra birds you may see are the Peregrine Falcon, Prairie Falcon, Red-tailed Hawk, Yellow-Rumped Warbler, Dark-eyed Junco, Hummingbirds, Mountain Bluebird, Western Tanager, American Goldfinch, Great Blue Heron, Osprey and the ever-popular Steller's Jay.
-For a list of the birds in the Eastern Sierra, visit the Valentine Eastern Sierra Reserve website.
-For up-to-date postings and sightings, visit the Eastern Sierra Audubon Society's website.
+For a list of the birds and sightings, visit the Eastern Sierra Audubon Society.

 Mono Lake is the crown jewel when it comes to birding.
 Mono Lake is a salty, alkaline inland sea home to brine shrimp, alkali flies and the millions of birds that depend on them.
 One of the best-known birds is the California Gull.
 Mono Lake is home to the second-largest California Gull rookery in North America (Great Salt Lake is the largest).
 Approximately 50,000 California Gulls arrive in spring to feed, mate, select a nest site and lay their eggs.